Advice and information for ARBC-sponsored teams

 Building/Playing Mission Models

-Once the mission models are built, there are two sources of information on how to “play” the mission models in order to score points (click on the links to access the information):
+Once the mission models are built, there are two sources of information on how to “play” the mission models in order to score points; both of these resources are in the FIRST Inspires Resource library:

-• Robot Game Rulebook – Coming 8/6 (details the exact rules for playing the robot game, including how to score mission model interactions)
+• Robot Game Rulebook – (details the exact rules for playing the robot game, including how to score mission model interactions)

 The team should develop a strategy for playing the mission models (the order of the missions and how the robot moves to get to each mission).
-An important aid in developing this strategy is the robot path diagram (extracted from the Robot Game Rulebook):
+An important aid in developing this strategy is the robot path diagram, which is probably in the Robot Game Rulebook.
+Developing this strategy is a good example of an iterative design approach:

 Robot Programming